nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 The `security.keycloak` section allows you to specify an initial password for the `root` user (to login at `https://myqhubsite.com/auth/admin/`) to manage your Keycloak database.

-We strongly recommend changing this `initial_root_password` after your initial deployment and deleting this value from your `qhub-config.yaml`.
-Any changes to this value on the
+We strongly recommend changing the `initial_root_password` after your initial deployment and deleting this value from your `qhub-config.yaml`.
+Any changes to this value in the
-`qhub-config.yaml` after the initial deployment will have no affect.
+`qhub-config.yaml` after the initial deployment will have no effect.

 For more information on how to do this, see the ["Change Keycloak root password"] section.